CodeYourFuture/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+Because line 4 is global while line 6 is local to the function f1

 ## Question 2

 Take a look at the following code: